Wolverine971/9takes/src/blog/people/politicians/Bernie-Sanders.md

 However, personalities are complex, and individuals cannot always be neatly sorted into categories.
 How does this perspective of Sanders enhance your understanding of him as a politician and public figure?
 Does seeing Sanders through the lens of the Enneagram Type 9 give you a deeper understanding of his motivations and actions?

 In an ever-polarizing world, perhaps there is value in understanding our leaders not just through their policy but also through their personality type.
 If you like diving into personality, explore our <a href="/questions" >questions</a> and go deeper with the Enneagram. 🚀

+> **Disclaimer** This analysis of Bernie Sanders's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Bernie Sanders.

 <svelte:head>
 </svelte:head>